-SECTION 55 AMENDMENTS TO THE LAND USE BYLAW
+SECTION 53 AMENDMENTS TO THE LAND USE BYLAW

-55.1 Any person or the Village may initiate amendments to the Village of Barons Land Use Bylaw by submitting an application to the Development Officer.

-- All applications for amendment shall be submitted using the applicable form in Appendix A, and be accompanied by the applicable fee and any additional information, as deemed necessary by the Development Officer to process the application. - 55.3 The Development Officer may refuse to accept an application if, in his/her opinion, the information supplied is not sufficient to make a proper evaluation of the proposed amendment. - 55.4 Council or the Development Officer may refer the application to the Municipal Planning Commission for their recommendation. - 55.5 The Development Officer shall forward an application to Council for consideration when satisfied that sufficient information has been provided with the application. - 55.6 Public hearing and notification requirements shall be in accordance with Section 692 of the MGA. - 55.7 Where an application for an amendment to the Village of Barons Land Use Bylaw has been refused by Council, another application that is the same or similar in nature shall not be accepted until at least 12 months after the date of refusal. - 55.8 Where an application has been significantly changed, Village Council may accept an application prior to the end of the 12-month period specified in subsection 55.7.
+- Any person or the Village may initiate amendments to the Village of Milo Land Use Bylaw by submitting an application to the Development Officer. - All applications for amendment shall be submitted using the applicable form in Appendix A, and be accompanied by any additional information, as deemed necessary by the Development Officer to process the application. - The Development Officer may refuse to accept an application if, in his/her opinion, the information supplied is not sufficient to make a proper evaluation of the proposed amendment. - 53.4 Council or the Development Officer may refer the application to the Municipal Planning Commission for their recommendation. - The Development Officer shall forward an application to Council for consideration when satisfied that sufficient information has been provided with the application. - 53.6 Public hearing and notification requirements shall be in accordance with section 692 of the MGA. - 53.7 Where an application for an amendment to the Village of Milo Land Use Bylaw has been refused by Council, another application that is the same or similar in nature shall not be accepted until at least 12 months after the date of refusal.

+53.8 Where an application has been significantly changed, Village Council may accept an application prior to the end of the 12-month period specified in subsection 53.7.

-SECTION 56 LAND USE REDESIGNATION APPLICATION REQUIREMENTS
+SECTION 54 LAND USE REDESIGNATION APPLICATION REQUIREMENTS

-- 56.1 A request for redesignation from one land use district to another shall be accompanied by: - (a) a completed application form and the applicable fee; - (b) a copy of the Certificate of Title for the lands, dated not more than one (1) year prior to the date on which the application was made; - (c) a narrative describing the: - (i) proposed designation and future uses(s); - (ii) consistency with the applicable statutory plans; - (iii) compatibility of the proposal with surrounding uses and zoning; - (iv) development potential/suitability of the site, including identification of any constraints and/or hazard areas (e.g. easements, soil conditions, topography, drainage, floodplain, steep slopes, etc.); - availability of facilities and services (sewage disposal, domestic water, gas, electricity, fire and police protection, schools, etc.) to serve the subject property while maintaining adequate levels of service to existing development; - (vi) any potential impacts on public roads; and - (vii) any other information deemed necessary by the Development Officer or Council to properly evaluate the proposal. - (d) conceptual lot design, if applicable;

-- (e) a geotechnical report addressing the following but not limited to:

-- (i) slope stability,

-- (ii) groundwater,

-- (iii) sewage,

-- (iv) water table, and

-- (v) flood plain analysis,

-if deemed necessary by the Development Officer, or Council;
+- 54.1 A request for redesignation from one land use district to another shall be accompanied by: - (a) a completed application form and the applicable fee; - (b) a copy of the Certificate of Title for the lands, dated not more than 60 days prior to the date on which the application was made; - (c) a narrative describing the: - (i) proposed designation and future uses(s); - (ii) consistency with the applicable statutory plans; - (iii) compatibility of the proposal with surrounding uses and zoning; - (iv) development potential/suitability of the site, including identification of any constraints and/or hazard areas (e.g. easements, soil conditions, topography, drainage, floodplain, steep slopes, etc.); - availability of facilities and services (sewage disposal, domestic water, gas, electricity, fire and police protection, schools, etc.) to serve the subject property while maintaining adequate levels of service to existing development; - (vi) any potential impacts on public roads; and - (vii) any other information deemed necessary by the Development Officer or Council to properly evaluate the proposal. - (d) conceptual lot design, if applicable; - (e) a geotechnical report addressing the following but not limited to: - (i) slope stability, - (ii) groundwater, - (iii) sewage, - (iv) water table, and - (v) flood plain analysis, if deemed necessary by the Development Officer, or Council;